daos-stack/daos/utils/docker/cloud/README.md

     more adapted to export this service inside the docker container.

 The following environment variables allow to customize the Docker image to build:
-- `BUST_CACHE`: Manage docker building cache (default undefined).
+- `BUST_CACHE`: Manage docker building cache (default "").
 To invalidate the cache, a random value such as the date of day shall be given.
 - `DAOS_DOCKER_IMAGE_TAG`: Tag identifier of the DAOS client docker image (default "rocky8.6")
 - `RHEL_BASE_IMAGE_NAME`: Base docker image name to use (default "rockylinux/rockylinux")
 - `RHEL_BASE_IMAGE_TAG`: Tag identifier of the base docker image to use (default "8.6")